benj-moreau/CaLi-Search-Engine/README.md

 The goal of the next 3 algorithms is to insert and classify a license in a CaLi ordering graph in linear time O(n).

-We use a heuristic, based on the restrictiveness of the new license (li), to chose between two strategies, to insert a license traversing the graph
+We use a heuristic, based on the restrictiveness of the new license (l<sub>i</sub>), to chose between two strategies, to insert a license traversing the graph
 - from the greatest lower bound (Infimum I), or
 - from the least upper bound (Supremum S).

 This heuristic reduces the average number of comparisons to insert a node.

-To do this, Algorithm 1 calculates the relative position of the new license (level_li) from the number of actions that it obliges and prohibits.
+To do this, Algorithm 1 calculates the relative position of the new license (level<sub>l<sub>i</sub></sub>) from the number of actions that it obliges and prohibits.
-The median of levels (level_medianG) of the existing graph is calculated from the median of the number of prohibited and obliged actions of existing licenses in the graph G.
+The median of levels (level_median<sub>G</sub>) of the existing graph is calculated from the median of the number of prohibited and obliged actions of existing licenses in the graph G.
 Depending on these numbers, a strategy is chosen to find the place of the new license in the graph.

 <img src="algorithms/algo_median.png" width="600">

 Algorithm 2 adds the license to the CaLi ordering Graph (G) and inserts it starting from the greatest lower bound (Infimum I).
-This algorithm checks if the new license is valid using the constraints on licenses (CL) defined in the CaLi Ordering.
+This algorithm checks if the new license is valid using the constraints on licenses (C<sub>L</sub>) defined in the CaLi Ordering.

 <img src="algorithms/add_license.png" width="600">

-Algorithm 3 recursively classifies the new license in the graph starting from the license (lj).
+Algorithm 3 recursively classifies the new license in the graph starting from the license (l<sub>j</sub>).
 Its goal is to find the first license compliant with the new license that is the least restrictive license compliant with the new license.
-This algorithm checks if the restrictive relation is also a compatible with relation using compatibility constraints of the CaLi ordering (C->) with is_compatible function.
+This algorithm checks if the restrictive relation is also a compatible with relation using compatibility constraints of the CaLi ordering (C<sub>-></sub>) with is_compatible function.

 <img src="algorithms/classify_license.png" width="600">